 What Causes AC Coils to Freeze and How to Prevent It

 Understanding what causes AC coils to freeze is crucial for both effective prevention and efficient problem-solving.
-When coils freeze, your air conditioning system can’t operate properly, leading to discomfort and potential damage to the unit.
+When AC coils freeze, your air conditioning system can’t operate properly, leading to discomfort and potential damage to the unit.

 Common Causes of Frozen AC Coils